mattpeebles/book-commons-client/README.md

 TODO:

 - Transistion sophisticated unit tests to redux
-- add tests for reducers
+- Add ability to add ebook to wishlist